abuob/abuob.github.io/content/about/_index.md

 -   Unify dev-experience across multiple projects, to allow for seamless transfer of dev-resources
 -   Strong focus on observability: Designing systems that achieve a high degree of observability out of the box

-My interest in monorepositories led me to create [yanice](https://github.com/abuob/yanice), a tool which allows for orchestrating command-execution across multiple projects based on changed files (comparing a git revision with the working tree).
+My interest in monorepositories led me to create [yanice](https://github.com/abuob/yanice) (_yet another incremental command executor_), a tool which allows for orchestrating command-execution across multiple projects based on changed files (comparing a git revision with the working tree).
 It furthermore allows to enforce boundaries between the projects.
 Unlike many of the existing monorepo-tooling out there which follow an opinionated "zero-config"-approach, yanice aims to be "all-config",